jame581/ShootNumbers/README.md

 # Space Shoot Numbers

-3D gmae developed with Unreal Engine 5.1.
+3D game developed with Unreal Engine 5.1.
 I'd like to try create a little game in couple days to get familiar with a new Unreal Engine version and also create a small example that can help someone :)

 ### Game describe